GearGrams/geargrams_wp/readme.txt

  == Description ==

+With this plugin you can show GearGrams.com lists along with graphs in wordpress.

-This plugins adds short codes that can be added to most anywhere in wordpress.
+Specifically this plugins adds short codes that can be added to most anywhere in wordpress.

 If you haven’t used wordpress short codes you can read more about them here: https://codex.wordpress.org/shortcode